 - HOW TO: Get In (and Back Out) of San Pedro, Bolivia’s Most Notorious Prison

 - Why Can’t We Drink Sea Water?

 How-To (Informative) Writing

 I can tell you that the post with the best balance (traffic, relevance, ad potential) is the one about solar powering a MacBook.
-It is a very focussed topic, it interests a significant market, it interests people who travel to remote locations, I thoroughly enjoyed writing the post, and it’s conducive to targeted advertising.
+It is a very focused topic, it interests a significant market, it interests people who travel to remote locations, I thoroughly enjoyed writing the post, and it’s conducive to targeted advertising.

-Finally, the post about sea water drives lots and lots of traffic, but the wrong type of traffic.
+Finally, the post about seawater drives lots and lots of traffic, but the wrong type of traffic.
 And there’s not much potential for advertising.
 I hope those examples help put some of my previous comments in context.